 “Did you really think that in a city of this size the Royal Flush wouldn’t have a piece or two of the Reflecting Path?
 We have guards posted in there keeping an eye out for sneaks and thieves like you.
 Speaking of pieces… search them.”
 The soldiers moved in and patted along their clothes.
-They squeezed their big fingers into every belt bag and pocket they had, tossing out coins and charcoal pencils.
+They squeezed their big fingers into every belt bag and pocket they had, tossing out tile-coins and charcoal pencils.
 They picked through Alast’s hair and Rob’s beard, making them feel like roasted birds stripped of all meat but the most hidden pockets of fat.
 Try as they did, they did not find the necklace.
 This seemed to shock Rob, who spared a moment to stare bug-eyed at Alast.
 The boy did his best not to look back.

 “It could be disguised.
 Painted over.
 One of these buttons maybe,” another said.

 “No,” a third countered, “it has to be one of those really small ones.
 A tenth the size of a tear no doubt.
-People sneak them under their fingernails.”
+Folk sneak them under their fingernails.”
 He picked up one of Alast’s hands and examined his nails for any sparkling.

 “All that’s too easy,” a fourth said.
 “One of them swallowed it.”

 “Take them into custody!”
 Inguin ordered again, gruffly this time to quiet their speculation.
 “Watch to see if that piece comes out of them.
 Search their cavities if you have to, but do it somewhere less public.”
-The soldiers obeyed, placing metal handcuffs on both Rob and Alast.
+The soldiers obeyed, placing shackles on both Rob and Alast.
 They walked them out of the mint and into the crowds in the street.
 Bergfolk ran to and fro, panic and fear in their movement.
 Many of them carried overstuffed bags on their backs or over their shoulders.
 Elders who should have been bedridden were being carried away on stretchers.